geanders/csu_msmb/content/authors/mike-lyons/_index.md

 ---
 authors:
-bio: Development and application of mathematical and computational tools to for tuberculosis drug.
+bio: Development and application of mathematical and computational tools to for tuberculosis
+education:
   courses:
   - course: PhD in Physics
     institution: Purdue University
     year: 1992
 email: "michael.lyons@colostate.edu"
 interests:
 - Drug Development for Tuberculosis
 - Pharmacokinetic / Pharmacodynamic Modeling and Simulation